How to analyze landing pages: the four signals beyond bounce rate

 Engagement score: what stays after a single pageview

 The first signal is engagement score.
-The concrete recipe: average scroll depth combined with average session duration, normalized to a percentage.
-The exact formula does not matter as long as it incorporates both.
-Our dashboard uses (avg_scroll + min(100, avg_duration / 6)) / 2, which puts a 100% scroll plus a 10-minute session at 100% engagement and a 0% scroll plus 0-second session at 0.
+The recipe is simple: take average scroll depth, combine it with average session duration, and turn it into one percentage.
+The exact formula does not matter as long as it uses both.
+Our dashboard uses (avg_scroll + min(100, avg_duration / 6)) / 2.
+A visitor who scrolls the whole page and stays ten minutes scores 100%.
+A visitor who scrolls nothing and leaves in zero seconds scores 0.
+Everyone else lands in between.

-The point of the metric is that it survives a single-pageview visit.
-A visitor who landed, scrolled to the bottom, spent four minutes, and left has high engagement.
-The bounce rate counts them as a bounce.
-The engagement score does not.
+The whole point is that this number survives a single-pageview visit.
+A visitor who landed, scrolled to the bottom, read for four minutes, and left has high engagement.
+Bounce rate calls them a bounce.
+Engagement score does not.

-Here is what a landing-page report looks like when engagement sits next to visitors as a peer column, rather than below the fold:
+Here is what a landing-page report looks like when engagement sits right next to visitors, as a peer column, instead of buried below the fold:

 Top Pages Entry Pages Exit Pages